In case you haven’t heard of an elevator pitch, they are short speeches that you use to sell yourself to a prospective employer.

 - You’re wasting your time if you’re not focusing your job search like this…

 Now that your listeners know who you are you should use your pitch to highlight a problem that is common in your industry.

-For example: “Maintaining productivity when you have a build-up of rust deposits in the pipes can be a challenge”.
+“Maintaining productivity when you have a build-up of rust deposits in the pipes can be a challenge”.

 This shows that you are familiar with their industry and may have something to offer them.
 Your pitch should then go on to show how you can solve the problem efficiently and effectively.
 This establishes your unique selling point to them and underscores the value you will bring to their team.

 This section of the pitch should take no more than 20-25 seconds.

 The person you are speaking to should by now be interested and looking forward to finding out more about you and will probably start asking some targeted questions.

 The key to a successful elevator pitch is planning.

 Even the most accomplished speaker would be pushed to deliver the perfect pitch with no prior preparation.
 Sit down and write your elevator pitch, using the structure above.